Morningside Heights’ two restaurant dynasties

-When Panagiotis Binioris handed over the keys to the Hungarian to his son Philip in January 2012, they came with a stipulation: “Keep it the same!” said Binioris, originally from the Greek village of Kokla.
+When Panagiotis Binioris handed over the keys to the Hungarian to his son Philip in January 2012, they came with a stipulation: “Keep it the same!”
+Binioris is originally from the Greek village of Kokla.
 “That was my mission, as given to me by father,” Philip says.
 “You don’t just change the nature of something.”

 Panagiotis started out working as a busboy and dishwasher at Symposium in 1974.
 With the help of Symposium co-owner Yanni Posnakoff and then-Columbia architecture professor Ted Maggos, Binioris took over the Hungarian Pastry Shop in 1976.
 The Binioris family has been running it ever since.

-The Hungarian Pastry Shop has looked exactly the same since the Binioris assumed ownership.
+The Hungarian Pastry Shop has looked exactly the same since the Biniorises assumed ownership.
 Philip Binioris says there are no plans to change the space anytime soon.